lilistasos/CECS-327-Project/README.md

 ## Contents
 To run this program on your own machine, please refer to the demo, setup, and requirements below in this *README.md*

+For the demo video, please use the unlisted YouTube link in the *DEMO* section of this *README.md*.xx

 For the project report, presentation, and requirements, refer to the report folder in the repository.

 For the project code and comments, refer to any three python programs; *main.py*, *tasks.py*, and *visualize.py*.